Cajun Shrimp Breakfast Frittata with Andouille

-This Ragin’ Cajun Frittata is a great asset to a pot-luck brunch table, but it can also be served with a great side salad for lunch, or with a little sourdough toast for breakfast.
+This Cajun Shrimp Breakfast Frittata with Andouille is a great asset to a pot-luck brunch table, but it can also be served with a great side salad for lunch, or with a little sourdough toast for breakfast.

-If you make my Ragin’ Cajun Frittata, please be sure to leave me a comment!
+If you make my Cajun Shrimp Breakfast Frittata with Andouille, please be sure to leave me a comment below!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

 - Cast iron skillet or oven safe skillet

 - 2 tbsp unsalted butter

 - 12 large or jumbo shrimp, peeled and deveined

 - 4 scallions sliced thinly (whites and greens separated)

 - 1/4 cup bell pepper or mini sweet pepper, finely chopped